Cannabis or Pharma: Which Costs More for the Same Condition?

 When I was in high school and played for the varsity basketball team, it was a social requirement that I, and every other player on the team, wear the coolest basketball shoes.
 If you’re not privy to the ‘basketball shoe scene’, one pair can easily cost more than $100, with prices often elevating above $200.

-Not only were we expected to wear a cool pair of shoes while on the court, but we also had to have more than one.
+Not only was our expectation to wear cool pairs of shoes on the court, but we had to have more than one.
 In short, the cost of basketball shoes, when I was in high school, was exorbitant.
 But, was this necessary?
 Would my performance on the court have changed if I had been wearing a pair of Reebok shoes instead of the coveted Jordans?

 Even if you don’t know much about the pressures of athletic apparel, you’ve probably felt something similar with your health care; there’s a massive difference between the cost of cannabis versus pharmaceuticals.